Headache & Pain

 Headaches associated with intracranial neoplasms are common.
-In this article, the epidemiology, pathogenesis, and clinical presentation of brain tumor-associated headaches are discussed.
+This article discusses the epidemiology, pathogenesis, and clinical presentation of brain tumor-associated headaches.
 In addition, uncommon headache syndromes caused by brain tumors, headaches precipitated by the initial treatment of brain tumors, as well as headaches occurring as late complications of brain tumor treatment are described.
-The approach to new headaches in patients with known malignancies and the treatment of brain tumor headache are briefly discussed.
+The approach to new headaches in patients with known malignancies and the treatment of brain tumor headaches are briefly discussed.

 Headache has been recognized as a common symptom of brain tumors for many years.
 In the 1940s, a series of classic papers described the clinical characteristics and mechanisms of brain tumor-associated headache (61; 49).
 With improved neuroimaging and the resultant earlier diagnosis, the spectrum of tumor-associated headache has expanded beyond these classical descriptions.

 Features of brain tumor-associated headache.
 The classic brain tumor headache has been described as severe, early morning, or nocturnal headache with nausea and vomiting (47).
-In studies of unselected tumors, the associated headache characteristics vary and there is no typical brain tumor-associated headache.
-Headache pain ranges from a dull ache to a pressure or tightening or a throbbing or shooting pain (28; 65; 75; 87).
+In studies of unselected tumors, the associated headache characteristics vary, and there is no typical brain tumor-associated headache.
+Headache pain ranges from a dull ache to a pressure or tightening or a throbbing or shooting pain (28; 66; 76; 89).

 Overall, 62% of the children with brain tumors experienced chronic or frequent headache.
-The frequency of headache was more common in children with infratentorial tumors (70%) than children with supratentorial tumors (58%).
-Children with a brain tumor and headache had a greater number of symptoms and neurologic signs, such as nausea or vomiting, papilledema, or hypoactive tendon reflex.
+Headache frequency was more common in children with infratentorial tumors (70%) than in children with supratentorial tumors (58%).
+Children with a brain tumor and headache had more symptoms and neurologic signs, such as nausea or vomiting, papilledema, or hypoactive tendon reflex.
 However, upper extremity weakness, optic atrophy, and irritability were less frequent (18).

 Isolated headache with no other symptoms may be the first manifestation of a brain tumor, but it is unusual for patients not to develop other symptoms by diagnosis.
-In adults, only 2% to 8% of patients have isolated headache on presentation, and in 1 study of 183 patients, all patients had developed other symptoms within 10 weeks (88; 75; 87).
-Headache was the most common symptom (62%) in patients presenting with brain metastases as the first indication of a systemic cancer (40).
+In adults, only 2% to 8% of patients have isolated headache on presentation, and in a study of 183 patients, all patients had developed other symptoms within 10 weeks (90; 76; 89).
+Headache was the most common symptom (62%) in patients presenting with brain metastases as the first indication of systemic cancer (40).

-A study of 3291 children with brain tumors found that less than 1% had headache as their sole symptom and less than 3% had no neurologic abnormality on examination (18).
-In 2006, Wilne and colleagues reported that 41% of 200 children with brain tumors had headache at presentation, and all 200 children had other symptoms and signs (94).
+A study of 3291 children with brain tumors found that fewer than 1% had headache as their sole symptom, and fewer than 3% had no neurologic abnormality on examination (18).
+In 2006, Wilne and colleagues reported that 41% of 200 children with brain tumors had headache at presentation, and all 200 children had other symptoms and signs (96).

-The majority of patients with infratentorial tumors have supratentorial headaches only; but if occipital pain is present, an infratentorial tumor is more likely.
-Skull-based tumors were more often associated with frontal headache (65; 75; 87).
+The majority of patients with infratentorial tumors have supratentorial headaches only, but if occipital pain is present, an infratentorial tumor is more likely.
+Skull-based tumors were more often associated with frontal headache (66; 76; 89).

 Tumors of the skull base.
 Headache or head pain may be caused by metastatic disease in the base of the skull.
 Five syndromes have been described: